shrikadam/shrikadam/README.md

-## Hi there 👋 I'm Shriniwas
+## Hi there 👋 my name is Shriniwas

-A Robotics Engineer passionate about building intelligent and autonomous robotic systems for modern industries.
+I'm a Robotics Engineer passionate about building intelligent and autonomous robotic systems for modern industries.
 My work lies at the exciting intersection of robotic perception and control, leveraging the power of Artificial Intelligence.